GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 ### Deployment
 The various platform components run in their own containers (private GKE cluster) and their deployment is automated.
-Cloud Build  automates the build of the platform components and the release of the containers to the respective locations Cloud Build runs the CI/CD jobs on code commit where the containers are auto-rebuilt, tagged and pushed.
+Cloud Build  automates the build of the platform components and the release of the containers to the respective locations.
+Cloud Build runs the CI/CD jobs on code commit where the containers are auto-rebuilt, tagged and pushed.

 Detailed deployment information can be found here:

 [Kubernetes setup](https://github.com/GoogleCloudPlatform/fda-mystudies/blob/early-access/kubernetes/README.md)

 [Terraform setup](https://github.com/GoogleCloudPlatform/fda-mystudies/blob/early-access/Terraform/README.md)

 ### Administrator Data, Participant Data and Study Data Access